pyscript/pyscript/CONTRIBUTING.md

 ## Code Contributions

+### Opening a Pull Request

+To contribute code changes or bug fixes to PyScript, follow these steps to open a pull request:

+1. Fork the PyScript repository to your GitHub account.
+2. Create a new branch from the `main` branch with a descriptive name for your changes.
+3. Make your desired changes, ensuring they adhere to the project's coding styles (detailed in this document).
+4. Write tests for your changes to maintain code quality and avoid regressions.
+5. Commit your changes with clear and concise commit messages.
+6. Push your branch to your forked repository.
+7. Open a pull request (PR) from your branch to the `main` branch of the PyScript repository.
+8. Provide a clear and descriptive title for your PR.
+9. Include a detailed description of the changes made, along with any relevant context or references.
+10. Wait for feedback and engage in discussions to address any reviewer comments or change requests.

+### PR approval requirements

+After you've created a PR there are a few extra steps that need to be taken so the PR can be approved.
+These steps aim to make sure the approval process is clear and that when a PR is merged, the level of quality of the codebase meets the standards set by the project `maintainers` in order to avoid regression and, ultimately, to keep high standards for the project users.

+**Documentation**: If your PR changes or adds functionality, it's expected that you also make sure to add the right information to the docs.
+For more information about how to work on the project documentation check out the [documentation readme](docs/tutorials/getting-started.md).

 ### Places to start

 If you would like to contribute to PyScript, but you aren't sure where to begin, here are some suggestions: